IBM-Cloud/gp-java-tools/gp-ant-task/gp-ant-task.md

 source bundle file in local system, extracts resource strings from the Globalization Pipeline bundle, then replaces resource string values with ones extracted from the Globalization Pipeline bundle.
-The result file is generated under the standard build output directory (`target/classes`) with language suffix, such as `Messages_fr.properties` for French.
+The result file is generated under the standard build output directory (`target/classes`) (*outputDir* attribute)  with language suffix, such as `Messages_fr.properties` for French.
 This operation is done for all available target languages in the Globalization Pipeline bundle.

-#### Properties in build.xml
+#### Properties/Attributes in build.xml
-The definitions and default values of properties for the ant targets are described below:
+The definitions and default values of properties/attributes for the ant targets are described below.
+These properties/attributes can be seen in example/build.xml:

 **gp.credentials** : the file pathname which has the credentials in json form

-**url** : url as specified in the credentials of globalization pipeline instance
+**gp.url** : url as specified in the credentials of globalization pipeline instance

-**userId** : userId as specified in the credentials of globalization pipeline instance
+**gp.userId** : userId as specified in the credentials of globalization pipeline instance

-**password** : password as specified in the credentials of globalization pipeline instance
+**gp.password** : password as specified in the credentials of globalization pipeline instance

-**instanceId** : instanceId as specified in the credentials of globalization pipeline instance
+**gp.instanceId** : instanceId as specified in the credentials of globalization pipeline instance

 **outputDir** : Specifies the output base directory for a `bundleSet`.
 If not specified at bundleset level, then the one specified at task level is used.
 This property is specific for `download` task.
 This is mandatory to be defined at task level if not defined at bundleset level